 Pre-flop odds change with more players

-Odds changing with more players is not a single thing you should be concerned with when you are making a decision pre-flop.
+Odds of poker hands changing with more players is not a single thing you should be concerned with when you are making a decision pre-flop.
 You should think in advance in how your hand does postflop.
 Many hands are not worth coming along anymore as they could have reverse implied odds.
 It might cost you a lot of money if you hit a 3rd nut flush only to be up against a nut flush.

 The more the action pre-flop, the better hands you will be up against.
 If the first player is opening around 13% in early position.
 The second player makes the call with about 11% (he 3bets the very best of hands), and now it is on us to make a call with Jack Ten of hearts.
 Our equity 3 way is quite low.
 Opponents will have a lot of hands that dominate ours.
 We are limited in terms of bluffing multiway postflop as 2 opponents are a lot more likely to hit something good than just one.
 So we are better off just folding our hand.